20 Delicious Uses for Sauerkraut

 - Tuna salad: Love dill pickle relish in your tuna salad?
 For extra zip, try chopped sauerkraut instead.

 - Deviled eggs: Minced sauerkraut could be the new secret ingredient to your deviled eggs.
+Here’s a recipe where we use kimchi, but you can substitute kraut.

 - Grilled cheese: Elevate your grilled cheese sandwich with the addition of sauerkraut.